constantx/readerrr/README.md

-# readerrr
+# readerrr | a better reading experience

-google chrome extension | a better reading experience I made this cause I got tired of Google Reader default skin.
+This is a google chrome extension I made 'cause I got tired of Google Reader default skin.

 ## Release&hellip;
 &hellip; can be found [on the chrome webstore](https://chrome.google.com/webstore/detail/readerrr/dljhagpflpblckhpalcondhfnekglcgl)